 Peter Hayton is the Clinical Director at The Banyans Health and Wellness, and is acutely aware of the power of the brain to rebuild itself and recover from substance addiction and dependency.
 With a background in clinical psychology, Peter endorses a multi-disciplinary approach to treatment and recovery from addiction.

-In the exact same way that the brain can be restructured to engage in substance misuse and other addictive behavior, it can be powerfully retrained to adopt a new path.
-Through active rewiring of thoughts, feelings and behaviors, “the brain is able to recruit new neural networks” and create new recovery loops free of the addictive behavior[x].
+In the exact same way that the brain can be restructured to engage in substance misuse and other addictive behaviour, it can be powerfully retrained to adopt a new path.
+Through active rewiring of thoughts, feelings and behaviours, “the brain is able to recruit new neural networks” and create new recovery loops free of the addictive behaviour[x].

 It is very important that people have a comprehensive treatment approach.
 Peter says, “You will not recover just by trying to abstain, as your brain will always try and lead you back down the well worn path that is your neural network.
 At the same time, you cannot build new neural networks if you are still engaging with the old ones – abstinence is a big key to success.”
 For those who experience a physical dependency, trying to go ‘cold turkey’ by yourself can be very dangerous, and a medical support component is required.

-If you or someone you care about may be experiencing a physical dependency or addiction, please do not hesitate to contact us for a confidential discussion at +61 1300 BANYAN (1300 226 926), or email us at firstname.lastname@example.org.
-Alternatively you can submit an online form here.
+If you or someone you care about may be experiencing a physical dependency or addiction, please do not hesitate to contact us for a confidential discussion at 1300 BANYAN (1300 226 926), or email us at [email protected].
+Alternatively you can submit an online form below.